moby/moby/docs/sources/articles/runmetrics.md

     ln -sf /proc/$PID/ns/net /var/run/netns/$CID
     ip netns exec $CID netstat -i

-Tips for high-performance metric collection[¶](#tips-for-high-performance-metric-collection "Permalink to this headline")
+Tips for high-performance metric collection
 -------------------------------------------------------------------------------------------------------------------------

 Note that running a new process each time you want to update metrics is